 This class focuses on rhythm and reading and introduction to music theory.

-Understanding various elements of melody, harmony and rhythm and applying them to a variety of song forms as both a composer and arranger.
-Understanding and comparing the different roles of an arranger versus composer.
+In a small class setting limited to 5-6 student this hands on class includes understanding various elements of melody, harmony and rhythm and applying them to a variety of song forms as both a composer and arranger.

 Please note the Placement Audition Requirements »Register Now